dentarg/auth0-blog/_posts/2017-09-27-keystonejs.markdown

 - 2017-08-10-implementing-jwt-authentication-on-spring-boot
 ---

-**TL;DR:** In this tutorial, I'll show you how easy it is to build a web application with KeystoneJS and add authentication to it.
-Check out the [repo](https://github.com/auth0/nette-auth0-got) to get the code.
+**TL;DR:** In this tutorial, I'll show you how easy it is to build a web application and secure an API with KeystoneJS.
+Check out the [repo](https://github.com/auth0/keystonejs-auth) to get the code.

 ---